-HARD:LINE International Film Festival aims to present all the various faces of extreme cinema.
+HARD:LINE International Film Festival aims to present the various faces of extreme cinema.

 The question as to what is meant by the term “extreme” can be understood by looking at the content of our wide selection of fantastic films.
 “Extreme” is often defined by an explicit splatter aesthetic but it can also be represented by unusual story-telling methods or an exotic visual language.
-Thus we are currently in the process of meticulously selecting fifteen such examples that could be important in the future of the genre.
+Thus, we are meticulously selecting such examples that could be important in the future of the genre.
 We have not set any boundaries in our search and whether a film is a pearl of the independent scene, fun splatter or no-brainer, H:LIFF loves special films!

 HARD:LINE International Film Festival is no warehouse festival where the priority is to show as many films as possible but rather concentrates on presenting a few glowing examples of everything that extreme film can be.

-You and your work are the only reason why we exist!
+You and your work are the reasons why we do exist!

-We are a pure audience-driven festival that focuses on entertaining our guests which is why we have dispensed with an elaborate jury process and have instead left it up to the festival goers to decide what they find interesting and exciting.
-Every film has the chance of becoming the festival favorite except for the film that runs during our final night.
-This film is shown after a concert and followed by a party in a public space.
-The final night is all about fun for all.
+We are primarily an audience-driven festival that focuses on entertaining the festival attendees which is why we have dispensed with an elaborate jury process and have instead left it up to the festival goers to decide what they find interesting and exciting.
+Every film has the chance of becoming the festivals darling except for the opening and closing film.
+These films are part of special events with parties, concerts, speeches and a lot of fun.

 - Closing Night (Out of competition)